USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 How can I speed up an E-2 visa application?

 This page provides general information only and should not be taken as legal advice.
-Premium processing, expedite eligibility, and consular appointment practices can change, and the exact options available will depend on the filing type, the processing stage, and the specific embassy or consulate involved.
+Premium processing fees, the list of designated forms, premium processing time in business days, expedite eligibility, and consular appointment practices can change.
+The exact options available will depend on the filing type, the processing stage, and the specific embassy or consulate involved.

 Contact Davies & Associates Offices in United Kingdom